 How many comets were discovered by Jean-Louis Pons?

-The number of 37 comet discoveries for Jean-Louis Pons comes from the 1960 paper by Elizabeth Roemer which says he discovered "at least 37 comets" but without giving a list.
+The number of 37 comet discoveries for Jean-Louis Pons comes from the 1960 paper by Elizabeth Roemer which says that he discovered "at least 37 comets" but without giving a list.

 • named discoveries